wandb/docs/docs/support/est_runs_column.md

 title: "What is the `Est. Runs` column?"
 tags:
    - sweeps
+   - hyperparameter
 ---
 W&B provides an estimated number of Runs generated when creating a W&B Sweep with a discrete search space.
-This total reflects the Cartesian product of the search space.
+This total reflects the cartesian product of the search space.

 For instance, consider the following search space: